Repertoire for Auditions

 Telemann, Six Partitas; Handel, Sonatas and Concertos; Cimarosa, Concerto; Marcello, Concerto in C Minor; Nielsen, Romance; Schumann, Three Romances; Mozart, Concerto; Haydn, Concerto; Telemann, Concerto in D Major; Hindemith, Sonata.

-Students auditioning for Piano Performance will perform from memory four works for solo piano including: 1) a Three Part Invention or a Prelude and Fugue from the Well Tempered Clavier of J.S.
+Students auditioning for the Bachelor of Music in Performance* degree will perform from memory four works for solo piano including: 1) a Three Part Invention or a Prelude and Fugue from the Well Tempered Clavier of J.S.
 Bach, 2) the first movement of a classical sonata by Haydn, Mozart, Beethoven or Clementi 3) any work of Chopin, Liszt, Brahms, Rachmaninoff, or Scriabin 4) a work by an impressionist or 20th century composer.

 Students auditioning for all other degree programs* will perform from memory three works for solo piano including: 1) a Two or Three Part Invention or a Prelude and Fugue from the Well Tempered Clavier of J.S.
 Bach, 2) the first movement of a classical sonata by Haydn, Mozart, Beethoven or Clementi, 3) any work of Chopin, Liszt, Brahms, Rachmaninoff, Scriabin OR a work by an impressionist or 20th century composer.